yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 	By default Xen 4.0 use the hybrid mode.
 [This Xen document](http://xenbits.xen.org/docs/4.2-testing/misc/tscmode.txt) gives very detailed discussion about TSC emulation.

+#### 3.3.3 Summary

-Overall, VMware and Xen seems provide best solution for TSC sync.
+VMware and Xen seems provide best solution for TSC sync.
 The KVM PV emulation never addresses user space rdtsc use case problems.
 And hyper-V has no TSC sync solution.
 All these TSC sync solutions just provide the way that let Linux kernel TSC clocksource continuously work.
 The tiny TSC skew may still be observed in VM although TSC sync is supported by some hypervisors.
 Thus application may still have a wrong TSC duration for time measurement.